antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 Here Action updates Model and View is re-rendered immediately because it observes the state of the Model.

-Later MVC was adopted for cilent-server applications and more specifically for HTTP.
+Later MVC was adopted for web applications.
 Some of the HTTP implementations were completely wrong:

 ![Completely wrong implementation of MVC on server](/images/MVC_Server_HTTP_Completely_Wrong.png)